Cross-Training For Yak Ru - Why Pure Cyclists Need To Pay Attention Right Now

 Yak Ru race 2013Conclusion – combining it all

 Consistent and progressive trail running & hiking (both with suitable weighted loads/backpacks), together with functional fitness conditioning, should be made an integral part of your mountain bike training.
-This combined approach will forge a strong body and mind that can thrive in – and not just survive – the Yak Ru.
+This combined approach will forge a healthy body and mind that can thrive in – and not just survive – the Yak Ru.